 On the other hand, Apple Music Student Account holders can also access shows through Apple TV+ but for a limited time.
 Using the Apple TV app, Student Account users will be able to watch original shows, movies, and documentaries at no added fee.

-How to Activate Hulu and Showtime with Spotify Student Plan?
+How to Activate Hulu and Showtime with Spotify Student Plan

 To start watching shows from Hulu using your Spotify Student Plan, you first need to activate Hulu on your account.
 Just go to Account Page>Account Overview>Activate Hulu.
 After the activation, you can log into Hulu using the credentials provided by Spotify.

-Activating your Showtime account using Spotify Student Plan also works the same way as to how you do it with Hulu.
+Activating your Showtime account using Spotify Student Plan also works the same way as how you do it with Hulu.
 Just go to Account Page>Account Overview>Activate Showtime.
 You can also go straight to www.showtime.com/spotify to activate and link your Showtime account to Spotify Premium for Students.

 Once you enroll for Apple Music Student, you can automatically watch Apple Originals through the Apple TV app.
-Just log in with the Apple ID you used for your Apple Music account and you are set to stream videos-on-demand.
+Just log in with the Apple ID you used for your Apple Music account and you are set to stream videos on-demand.

-Apple Music vs Spotify: Which has the larger library?
+Apple Music vs Spotify: Music Library

 In just five years, Apple Music was able to surpass the music library of Spotify.
 It started with 30 million tracks in 2015.
 Fast-forward to today, Apple Music holds more than 60 million songs on its platform.
 It has taken steps to distinguish itself from competitors by signing exclusive artists.
 Taylor Swift was among the first artists to make an exclusive deal with Apple Music when she released her 1989 album.
 Although she eventually held back her album from the platform, it still grabbed a chunk of the paid user base for Apple Music.
 Not even Amazon Music, another music streaming service giant, was able to keep up the influx of Apple Music subscribers.

-Apple Music vs Spotify: Who finds the best Songs?
+Apple Music vs Spotify: Song Catalog Value

 In a catalog of 50 million songs or so, it’s a bit challenging to discover the music that fits your personality.
 The good thing is most music streaming platforms implement a discovery functionality that tracks music you might like.
-Spotify, for instance, has a feature they call “Discover Quickly”.
-This brings up a 2-hour weekly playlist curated based on the genre and artists you listen to the most.
+Spotify, for instance, has a feature they call “Discover Quickly.”
+This brings up a two-hour weekly playlist curated based on the genre and artists you listen to the most.
 That aside, Daily Mixes are constantly added to your suggestions.
 Spotify also has the Release Radar that gives you the newest releases that are currently making noises on the charts.

 Apple Music won’t allow its music to drown over Spotify.
 In terms of music discovery, it has the “For You” section that recommends tracks according to your previous listening habits.
-It takes note of your searches, the music you like and the music you add to your library then gives you suggestions to improve the music you get.
+It takes note of your searches, the music you like, and the music you add to your library then gives you suggestions to improve the music you get.
 It also has the “New” section which, similar to Spotify’s Release Radar, gives you new tracks in a single playlist.

 Although Apple has a great music discovery functionality, Spotify never ceases to provide subscribers with fresh music they will like.
 Discover Weekly playlist is impressively personalized which all subscribers can look forward to every start of the week.

-Audio Quality and Data Consumption
+Apple Music vs Spotify: Audio Quality and Data Consumption

 Spotify streams at 96kbps by default, but users can adjust it to 320kbps for the highest quality.
 Meanwhile, Apple Music sets its highest audio quality at 256kbps which seems lower compared to Spotify.
 However, we shouldn’t take it at face value as they stream in different formats.
-Apple streams at AAC (Advanced Audio Coding) format while Spotify adopts the Ogg Vorbis as its streaming format.
+Apple streams in AAC (Advanced Audio Coding) format while Spotify adopts the Ogg Vorbis as its streaming format.
 The difference between the two is indistinguishable for a normal ear, but for people who take sound quality seriously, those little differences can be a deciding factor in choosing who wins between Apple Music vs Spotify.

 Both AAC and Ogg Vorbis are audio coding standards for lossy digital audio compression that produce better sounds than MP3.
 AAC is an ideal format for streaming as it gives better quality than Ogg Vorbis at the same bit rate.
-Using Spotify, you’d likely be consuming 7.2 MB of data for a 3-minute song.
+Using Spotify, you’d likely be consuming 7.2 MB of data for a three-minute song.
 But with Apple Music, you’d only be consuming an average of 5.4 MB for almost the same quality.

-Download and Offline Playback
+Apple Music vs Spotify: Download and Offline Playback

 If there’s one major reason for subscribing to a music streaming service, that is the ability to download and the offline playback functionality.
 But do you honestly know how many songs you can download from Apple Music and Spotify?
-I bet not.
+We bet not.

-Voice Assistant Compatibility
+Apple Music vs Spotify: Voice Assistant Compatibility

 Apple Music vs Spotify: The Verdict